 - Charge your phone/camera/laptop/music player.

 - Celebrate!
-But don’t forget that hangovers can worsen jet lag.
+But don’t forget that hangovers can make jet lag worse.

 Day of departure:

 - Eat well and drink lots of water.
-Make sure to have a nourishing meal before your flight.
-You’ll need the carbohydrates and hydration.
-Alcohol dehydrates you and worsens jet lag, which can be debilitating upon arrival in a new country.
-You’ll need your facilities, so prepare for it!
+A good meal before your flight will give you the energy to stay awake, but staying hydrated is even more important.
+Skip the alcohol–it dehydrates you and worsens jet lag, which can be debilitating upon arrival in a new country.
+You’ll need your all your faculties, so be prepared!

 - Reconfirm your flights two to three days before each flight (see above).